schaazzz/schaazzz.github.io/_posts/2015-06-23-installing-arch-on-vbox.md

 tags: virtualbox virtualmachine archlinux linux development
 ---

-Arch Linux has to be installed manually since the official [Arch Linux ISO](https://www.archlinux.org/download/) doesn't contain an installer, additionally, no packages are included in the ISO, so a working internet connection is required during installation. <!--more-->
+Arch Linux has to be installed manually since the official [Arch Linux ISO](https://www.archlinux.org/download/) doesn't contain an installer, additionally, no packages are included in the ISO, so a working internet connection is required during installation.
+If you'd rather just download a pre-configured Arch Linux VM, go [here]({{ site.baseurl }}/download-archlinux-vms/). <!--more-->

-Most of the information below can be found in the [official installation guide](https://wiki.archlinux.org/index.php/Installation_guide) but some other information requires some Googling and a little bit of digging around on the Arch Linux wiki.
+Most of the information below can be found in the [official installation guide](https://wiki.archlinux.org/index.php/Installation_guide) but some other information requires some Googling and a little bit of digging around on the Arch Linux wiki and forums.

 Virtual Machine Configuration
 ---

 Create a new virtual machine in VirtualBox for Arch Linux (sample configuration shown below).
-Once the VM is created add the Arch Linux ISO to the CD/DVD drive.
+Once the VM is created, add the Arch Linux ISO to the CD/DVD drive.

 ![Virtual Machine Configuration]({{ site.baseurl }}/public/images/vm_config.png){: .center-image }

 Configuration of the highlighted settings in the screenshot below are important and the rest are optional.
-Arch Linux can run on a pretty low memory configuration so you can set the size of the display and base memories according to your preferences.
+Arch Linux can run on a pretty low memory configuration so you can set the size of the display and base memories according to your preference.

 For storage, I configured a "dynamically allocated" 8.0 GB hard drive image since I wanted to upload the resulting VMs to Dropbox, but I would recommend using a "fixed size" hard drive if you have space to spare on your host machine.

-The network settings are important for installation of Arch Linux.
-At a minimum, you need to bridge your host machine's network interface (which is connected to the internet) with your VM as show in the following image:
+Network settings are important: at a minimum, you need to bridge your host machine's network interface (which is connected to the internet) with your VM as shown in the following image:

 ![Virtual Machine Configuration - Network]({{ site.baseurl }}/public/images/vm_config_network.png){: .center-image }

-In case you would like any folders from your host machine to be accessible in your VM, the simplest way is to add them to the "Machine Folders" section under "Shared Folders" but do not selec the "Auto-mount" option otherwise they will only be accessible as root.
+In case you would like any folders from your host machine to be accessible in your VM, the simplest way is to add them to the "Machine Folders" section under "Shared Folders" but do not select the "Auto-mount" option otherwise they will only be accessible as root ([I've since moved to using __sshfs__ for mounting my Windows host machine folders]({{ site.baseurl }}/using-sshfs/)).

-Installing Arch Linux
+## Installing Arch Linux
----

 Now that the VM has been created with the ISO already _inserted_, start the virtual machine <del>and login with user ID and password "root"</del>.

 <custom0>Partitioning the VM's Hard Drive</custom0>

 You can [partition the hard drive](https://wiki.archlinux.org/index.php/Partitioning) using either a [single root partition](https://wiki.archlinux.org/index.php/Partitioning#Single_root_partition) or [discrete partitions](https://wiki.archlinux.org/index.php/Partitioning#Discrete_partitions).
-I've chosen a mixture of the 2 partitioning schemes, 200MB as /boot for installing GRUB, 1024MB swap file and the rest allocated as a single root partition.
+I've chosen a mixture of the 2 partitioning schemes: 200MB as /boot for installing GRUB, 1024MB swap file and the rest allocated as a single root partition.

 - Let's use the `lsblk` command to take a look at all the available storage devices:<br>